 USSC Demographic Differences in Sentencing (Nov.
 2017)

-New Amendments to the Guidelines Took Effect November 1, 2016: The amended guidelines contain some significant changes in immigration policy, as well as changes to the child pornography, compassionate release, conditions of supervision, and animal fighting guidelines.
-Read more on the amendments in the National Sentencing Resource Counsel Project's Summary of 2016 Amendments to the Sentencing Guidelines.
-For the full text, see the Reader-Friendly Version of Amendments.
+New Amendments to the Guidelines Take Effect November 1, 2018: The Commission adopted significant changes to the drug guidelines concerning synthetic cathinones, sythetic cannabinoids, and fentanyl analogues, to include new departure and enhancement provisions.
+The amended guidelines also contain changes to the illegal reentry guideline, acceptance of responsibility, alternatives to incarceration, and considerations for prior tribal court convictions.
+Read more on the amendments in the National Sentencing Resource Counsel Project's Summary of 2018 Amendments to the Sentencing Guidelines.
+For the full text, see the Reader-Friendly Version of Amendments

 Sentencing Commission Adopts Amendment to the "Crimes of Violence" Definition in Guideline § 4B1.2: Among other changes, the amendment strikes burglary of a dwelling from the crimes of violence definition and deletes the residual clause.
 View all of the changes to § 4B1.2 in this Official Text of Crime of Violence Amendment.
 The new amendment will take effect August 1, 2016.
 For more on the Amendment see the Sentencing Commission's press release.